 Since its establishment in 1995, advocacy before domestic and international courts in cases of human rights violations has been a main component of the BHC Legal Defence Programme.
 The Legal Defence Programme has pioneered various legal victories in fields like civil claims against the police; decisions of the European Court of Human Rights (ECtHR) and the Committee of Ministers of the CoE, the International Labour Organisation, etc. The programme's strategic litigation aims to bring Bulgarian legislation in line with international standards and to stimulate a better understanding of human rights standards among practising lawyers.
 The programme also prepares amicus curiae briefs before the Constitutional Court of the Republic of Bulgaria (available in Bulgarian only) in cases which pose human rights problems.

-The Anti-discrimination Programme operates within the Legal Defense Programme.
-Its main task is to file strategic addressing discrimination on the grounds of race, religion, sex, disability, and age.
+Programme's main task is strategic litigation addressing discrimination on the grounds of race/ethnicity, religion, sex, disability, age, sexual orientation, and gender identity or expression.
 The programme is involved in pro bono litigation before the domestic and international courts, media advocacy, consultations on anti-discrimination issues, and provides training to legal practitioners on anti-discrimination law.

-Another activity in the framework of the project was connected with the process of advocacy for the adoption of the Protection from Discrimination Act and activities for its popularisation.
+The programme was actively involved in advocacy for the adoption of the Protection against Discrimination Law and activities for its popularisation.
 At the end of 2002 a coalition of 5 organisations was formed, later expanded to 37 organisations of ethnic and religious minorities, women's rights groups, organisations of people with disabilities and of consumers, organisations of sexual minorities, that supported the draft anti-discrimination act.

 Project "AdvocAcy and Litigation on Behalf of People with Mental Disabilities"